chrisguest75/typescript_examples/24_packages/clients/client_esm/README.md

 * Add `type: "module"` to the `package.json`
 * If you modify a package dependency you might need to "Reload Window" in `vscode`.
+* ts-node-esm wasn't working so had to use `"node --no-warnings --experimental-specifier-resolution=node --loader ts-node/esm ./src/index.ts"` instead.
+* I'm prettty sure the `jest` tests are running with commonjs.

 ## Contents